 The Company adopted the QIAGEN N.V.
 Amended and Restated 2005 Stock Plan (the Plan) in 2005.
 The Plan allows for the granting of stock rights and incentive stock options, as well as non-qualified options, stock grants and stock-based awards, generally with terms of up to 10 years, subject to earlier termination in certain situations.
 Generally, options vest over a three-year period.
 The vesting and exercisability of certain stock rights will be accelerated in the event of a Change of Control, as defined in the Plan.
-To date all option grants have been at the market value on the grant date or at a premium above the closing market price on the grant date.
-The Company issues new shares of its common stock to satisfy option exercises and had approximately 17.1 million shares of common stock reserved and available for issuance under this plan at December 31, 2008.
+To date, all option grants have been at the market value on the grant date or at a premium above the closing market price on the grant date.
+The Company issues new common shares to satisfy option exercises and had approximately 15.5 million common shares reserved and available for issuance under this plan at December 31, 2009.

 In connection with the acquisition of Digene Corporation during the third quarter of 2007, the Company assumed three additional equity incentive plans.
-No new grants will be made from these plans.
-The Company had approximately 0.8 million shares of common stock reserved and available for issuance under these plans at December 31, 2008.
+No new grants will be made under these plans.
+The Company had approximately 0.4 million common shares reserved and available for issuance under these plans at December 31, 2009.